Theoretical guarantees for lifted samplers: Illustration: The case of common dominating measure

 In this example, we consider that $\Xset$ is a finite state-space which admits a partial order.
 This partial order will be exploited to induce directions to follow by the lifted sampler.
-We consider more precisely that $\bx = (x_1, \ldots, x_n)$, where each component $x_i$ can be of two types.
+We consider more precisely that $x = (x_1, \ldots, x_n)$, where each component $x_i$ can be of two types.
 Many statistical contexts fit within this framework, such as the modelling of binary data using networks or graphs and in variable selection.
 Indeed, for the former, $\Xset$ can be parameterized such that $\Xset=\{-1,+1\}^n$, where for example for an Ising model, $x_i \in \{-1, +1\}$ represents the state of a spin.
 For variable selection, $\Xset=\{0,1\}^n$ and $x_i\in\{0,1\}$ indicates whether or not the $i$-th covariate is included in the model employed.

-The use of lifted algorithms to sample from distributions defined on partially-ordered discrete state-spaces has been thoroughly studied in \cite{gagnon2023}.
-In particular, the Ising model is studied.
-We here provide numerical results that are complementary to those presented there.
-The specific model that we study is the two-dimensional Ising model.
-For this model, the state-space $(V_\eta, E_\eta)$ is a $\eta \times \eta$ square lattice regarded here as a square matrix in which each element takes either the value $-1$ or $+1$.
-We write each state as a vector as above: $\mathbf{x} = (x_1, \ldots, x_n)$, where $n = \eta^2$.
+The use of lifted algorithms to sample from distributions defined on partially-ordered finite state-spaces has been thoroughly studied in \cite{gagnon2023}.
+In particular, the Ising model has been studied.
+Here, we provide numerical results that are complementary to those presented there.
+The specific model that we study is a two-dimensional Ising model.
+For this model, the state-space $\Xset = (V_\eta, E_\eta)$ is a $\eta \times \eta$ square lattice regarded here as a square matrix in which each element takes either the value $-1$ or $+1$.
+We write each state as a vector as above: $x = (x_1, \ldots, x_n)$, where $n = \eta^2$.
 The states can be encoded as follows: the values of the components on the first line are $x_1, \ldots, x_\eta$, those on the second line $x_{\eta + 1}, \ldots, x_{2\eta}$, and so on.
 The probability mass function is given by